Best tips for drying and storing herbs

 4. Using an oven to dry them will speed the process.

-Put them on a baking sheet type of tray and set the temperature as low as your oven will go.
+Put them on a baking sheet and set the temperature as low as your oven will go.
 You will need to move them and turn them every so often to keep them drying evenly, so the best way is to set the timer for about 30-40 minutes and then flip them when it goes off.
 Repeat until you feel they are dry enough, which may take up to 6 hours, but could be done in 3.

 6. When storing them, avoid letting them get dusty.